illandril/FoundryVTT-token-tooltips/README.md

 Tooltips are shown for all tokens for GMs.
 They are shown only for Friendly tokens for players.

-This currently only supports the DnD5e System.
+This currently only supports the DnD5e System (it will function on other modules, but the tooltips will likely not have enough useful information shown to be worthwhile).

 # Installation
 1. Open the Configuration and Setup for your FoundryVTT server